 Measures to be taken are (1) induction of emesis and (2) injection of physostigmine 0.5 to 2 mg intravenously, and repeated as necessary up to a total of 5 mg.
 Fever may be treated symptomatically (alcohol sponging, ice packs).
 Excitement of a degree which demands attention may be managed with sodium thiopental 2% solution given slowly intravenously or chloral hydrate (100-200 mL of a 2% solution) by rectal infusion.
 In the event of progression of the curare-like effect to paralysis of the respiratory muscles, artificial respiration should be instituted and maintained until effective respiratory action returns.

 The oral LD50 in rats is 1,352 to 2,617 mg/kg.
 No data is available on the dialyzability of Methscopolamine bromide.

 Methscopolamine Dosage and Administration

-If the patient is experiencing symptoms such as severe abdominal pain or cramping which demand prompt relief, the drug may be started on a daily dosage of 20 mg, administered in doses of 5 mg one-half hour before meals and at bedtime.
+If the patient is having severe symptoms which demand prompt relief, the drug may be started on a daily dosage of 20 mg, administered in doses of 5 mg one-half hour before meals and at bedtime.
 If very unpleasant side effects develop promptly, the daily dosage should be reduced.
 If neither symptomatic relief nor side effects appear, the daily dosage may be increased.
 Some patients have tolerated 30 mg daily with no unpleasant reactions.

 Patients whose dosage has been reduced to eliminate or modify side effects often continue to show adequate response both subjectively in relief of symptoms and objectively as measured by antisecretory effects.